Ressinel/ressinel/README.md

 ### Hi there 👋

-I'm a Drupal web developer.
+I'm a Senior Drupal Developer.

 <!--
 **Ressinel/ressinel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.